kensodemann/world-of-teas/user-stories/authentication.md

 ### User Steps

-1. User presses the logout link in the navigation bar
+1. Logged in user clicks on their name in the navigation bar
+1. A menu drops down having two options: My Profile, and Logout
+1. User Selects Logout
-1. User is asked if they would like to log out via a dialog box
+1. User is asked if they would like to log out via a dialog box (not currently done, not sure required, will take some testing with the application as-is to determine)
 1. User presses yes or no

 ### Results